Jukta06/Secure-File-Encryption-and-Decryption/README.md

-Secure-File-Encryption-and-Decryption
+## Secure File Encryption and Decryption

-This is the project for File Encryption and Decryption using AES and RSA algorithm.
+#This project implements a secure file encryption and decryption system using advanced cryptographic algorithms, including AES (Advanced Encryption Standard) and RSA (Rivest–Shamir–Adleman).